 Shoreland buffers always help maintain the water quality of a lake.
 The challenge for all these projects is getting land owners to become land stewards.
 There is no quick payback for someone improving the management of their shore other than the feeling of protecting something they love for future generations.
 Working with individual lake residents on shoreland management is needed.

 October 2017.
 The Lower Hay association has been working on issues causing increased nutrient loading.
 One quick effort was a note to lake residents about reducing boat speed in water shallower than 15 feet as this stirs up the bottom and moves nutrients into the water column.
 We are also planning a boat tour of the lake in October to do the same process as Upper Hay.
-The goal is a one page document that incorporates the information in the WRAP into a simple document for the lake association to use to focus their efforts.
+The goal is a one page document that incorporates the information in the WRAPS into a simple document for the lake association to use to focus their efforts.

 The boat tour produced the single report for possible actions and the Lake Association will be using it to focus their efforts.
 Besides this the Association has begun working with larger landowners on potential land management activities like conservation easements and Forest Management plans.
 Members from this association, like Alan Sherburne, have communicated water issues to more people than just on Lower Hay.